AutoResearch/autora/README.md

 There are two suggested options for initializing an environment:
 - On the command line using `poetry` directly,
 - Using your IDE to initialize the `poetry` environment.
+For this option, see the IDE-specific sections below.

 *Note: For end-users, it may be more appropriate to use an environment manager like `Anaconda` or `Miniconda` instead of `poetry`, but this is not currently supported.*